Annex 82 Subtasks

 • both theoretical (simulations) and in real life (measurements) of the possible energy flexibility of clusters of buildings located in different energy networks with different needs for flexibility services

-Subtask leaders: Rui Amaral Lopes, Nova University of Lisbon, Portugal; and Jérôme Le Dréau, La Rochelle University, France.
+Subtask leaders: Rui Amaral Lopes, Nova University of Lisbon, Portugal; Jérôme Le Dréau, La Rochelle University, France.

 Subtask B: Common Exercise – Flexibility characterization methods and case studies